 Neymar (Brazil, age 34)

-Brazil's all-time leading scorer has returned to the national team after a two-and-a-half-year hiatus.
-Despite his undeniable talent, his history of fitness issues makes this a poignant final chapter for the star.
+Brazil's all-time leading scorer.
+Returned to the national team after a two-and-a-half-year hiatus.
+Has a history of fitness issues.

 Manuel Neuer (Germany, age 40)

-The goalkeeper came out of retirement specifically to be named Germany's first-choice keeper.
-Neuer was instrumental in Germany's 2014 World Cup victory and will be anchoring the defense one last time.
+Came out of retirement to be named Germany's first-choice goalkeeper.
+Played a key role in Germany's 2014 World Cup victory.

 Mohamed Salah (Egypt, age 33)

-This is likely Salah’s second and final World Cup appearance.
-He recently left Liverpool after an underwhelming final season, making this tournament a critical stage for his legacy.
+Likely his second and final World Cup appearance.
+Recently left Liverpool after an underwhelming season.

 Kevin de Bruyne (Belgium, age 35)